, ,

 Kubernetes (OpenShift) As The Foundation, But Not The Platform

-Kubernetes has established itself as the foundation of modern platform engineering, and OpenShift extends that foundation with enterprise-grade capabilities such as security, governance, and multi-tenancy.
+Kubernetes has established itself as the foundation of modern developer platform engineering, and OpenShift extends that foundation with enterprise-grade capabilities such as security, governance, and multi-tenancy.
 These capabilities are essential for organizations looking to standardize infrastructure and operate at scale.

 OpenShift, in particular, brings structure and consistency to complex environments.
 It enforces policies, simplifies cluster management, and enables teams to run workloads reliably across different stages of the software lifecycle.
 From an infrastructure standpoint, it solves many of the challenges that previously required significant operational overhead.